tarantool/doc/doc/book/box/indexes.rst

   The iterator types for other types of indexes are slightly different and work differently.
 See details in section :ref:`Iterator types <box_index-iterator-types>`.

-  Note that we didn't use the name of the index, which means we use primary index here.
+  Note that we don't use the name of the index, which means we use primary index here.

-  This type of search may return more than one tuple; if so, the tuples will be in descending order by key when the comparison operator is LT or LE or REQ, otherwise in ascending order.
+  This type of search may return more than one tuple.
+The tuples will be sorted in descending order by key if the comparison operator is LT or LE or REQ.
+  Otherwise they will be sorted in ascending order.

 * The search can use a **secondary index**.